cockroachdb/docs/v2.1/explain-analyze.md

 ## Success responses

-For the `DISTSQL` option, successful `EXPLAIN ANALYZE` statements return a table with the following columns:
+Successful `EXPLAIN ANALYZE` statements return a table with the following columns:

  Column | Description
 --------|------------
 **automatic** | If `true`, the query is distributed.
+For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).
-**url** | The URL generated for a physical query plan that provides high level information about how a query will be distributed.
+**url** | The URL generated for a physical query plan that provides high level information about how a query will be executed.
 For more details about the physical query plan, see [DistSQL Plan Viewer](#distsql-plan-viewer).

 #### DistSQL Plan Viewer

-For `EXPLAIN ANALYZE (DISTSQL)`, the DistSQL Plan Viewer displays the physical query plan, as well as execution statistics:
+The DistSQL Plan Viewer displays the physical query plan, as well as execution statistics:

 Field | Description
 ------+------------